-The subscription price includes a front-end load, which is added to the net asset value of unit class A (EUR).
-The front-end load shall amount to 5.00% of the unit value for this unit class.
+The subscription price includes a front-end load which is added to the respective net asset value of unit classes A (EUR) and A20 (EUR).
+The front-end load shall amount to 5.00% of the unit value for these unit classes.
 The Company may, however, charge a lower front-end load.

-There is no front-end load on unit class P (EUR), i.e. the issue price is equivalent to the net asset value per unit for this unit class to this extent.
+There is no front-end load on unit classes IT2 (EUR) and IT20 (EUR), i.e. the subscription price is equivalent in this respect to the net asset value per unit for the respective unit class.